andreaslyn/mini-yu/README.md

 strings to standard out.
 I am working on extending mini yu with a more powerful effect system.

-The point of having an effect system is to control where observable side effects may occur.
+An effect system is used to control where observable side effects may occur.
 The pure function type `->` is used for functions which do not have side effects.
 Hence, we cannot print from inside such a function.
 Mini Yu will not accept the following program
 ```
-import "yu/prelude.yu"
+import yu/prelude
+| (...)

 val customPrint : Str -> {}
 let s => s .println